-(1) Includes both foreign currency embedded derivatives and foreign currency forward contracts.
-Amounts are included within other current assets, other assets, other current liabilities and other liabilities in the Company's accompanying condensed consolidated balance sheet.
+(1) Amounts are included within other current assets, other assets, other current liabilities and other liabilities in the Company's accompanying condensed consolidated balance sheet.

-The Company did not have any Level 3 financial assets or financial liabilities as of March 31, 2018 and December 31, 2017.
+The Company did not have any Level 3 financial assets or financial liabilities as of March 31, 2019 and December 31, 2018.